Each year according to the International

 weld knowledge never got past a E7018 stick electrode.

-about those ships being built with the higher strength and low alloy steels?
+about those ships being built with the higher strength, low alloy and duplex steels?
 My

 gut instinct tells me that if a ship yard cannot control the weld issues that